ietf-wg-asdf/SDF/sdf.md

 The model namespace is organized according to terms that are defined in the definition files that are present in the namespace.
 For example, definitions that originate from an organization or vendor are expected to be in a namespace that is specific to that organization or vendor.
 There is expected to be an SDF namespace for common SDF definitions used in OneDM.

 The structure of a path in a namespace is defined by the JSON Pointers to the definitions in the files in that namespace.
-For example, if there is a file defining an object "Switch" with an action "on", then the reference to the action would be "ns:/sdfObject/Switch/sdfAction/on" where ns is the short name for the namespace prefix.
+For example, if there is a file defining an object "Switch" with an action "on", then the reference to the action would be "ns:/sdfObject/Switch/sdfAction/on" where ns is the namespace prefix (short name for the namespace).

 ## Modular Composition